 For purposes of performing Step 1 of goodwill impairment testing, the Company uses certain nonrecurring fair value measurements using significant unobservable inputs (Level 3).
-Fair value for the Additive reporting unit is based on an income approach only because this is a developing market and there are no reliable external market multiples.
-Fair value of all other reporting units for purposes of the goodwill impairment test is based on a weighting of an income approach and a market approach.
+Fair value for purposes of the goodwill impairment test is based on a weighting of an income approach and a market approach.
 Under the income approach, fair value is determined based on a discounted cash flow technique that uses estimates of cash flows discounted to present value using rates commensurate with the risks associated with those cash flows.
 Under the market approach, a market-based value is derived by relating multiples for earnings and cash flow measures for a group of comparable public companies to the same measure for each reporting unit to estimate fair value.
 The assumptions used by the Company to determine fair value of the reporting units are similar to those that would be used by market participants performing valuations.